Max12121/Vision/README.md

 2. Create a new branch named `entry/entry-name`, add the entry and create a pull request.

 ## Changelog
-`* Vision can be used through CLI: use "vision URI" for a semplified output.
-Use "vision URI --json" for a full JSON output.`
+`* Now Vision can be used through command line, read the README.md for more information.`

 #### 0.1.4
 `* Add new entry: Google Fonts.`